 But, instead of giving up, I started testing out different subject lines, opening sentences, call-to-actions, etc. I doubled down on what worked and scrapped what didn’t.

-Today, I run an extremely profitable copywriting business –– a business that was 100% built on one thing and one thing only –– effective email writing.
+Today, I run an profitable copywriting business –– a business that was 100% built on one thing and one thing only –– effective emails.

-In this post, I am going to share with you everything I know about writing good emails, that way you can close more sales, make more money and ultimately get responses from the people you want responses from.
+In this post, I am going to share with you everything I know about writing good effective emails that convert, that way you can close more sales, make more money and ultimately get responses from the people you want responses from.

 1. Double down on your email subject lines.

-If you don’t remember anything else from this post, please remember this –– writing good emails comes down to writing good subject lines.
+If you don’t remember anything else from this post, please remember this –– effective email writing comes down to writing great subject lines.